neshacascia/devjobs/README.md

 - [x] Toggle the color scheme between light and dark mode

 ## Lessons Learned
 This was my first React app I built on my own.
 This project was a great opportunity for me to learn and practice my skills in React and React Router.
 One of the biggest challenges I faced when building this app was figuring out how to filter through the jobs array.
-Initially, I had set up different `consts` for filtering through the array based on each filter type.
+Initially, I had set up different `const`s for filtering through the array based on each filter type.
 However, this approach could only handle filtering the jobs one at a time.
 After some trial and error, I recalled that I could chain multiple `filter()` methods one after the other to handle multiple filtering options simultaneously.
 This made filtering through the jobs a breeze and much more precise.

 <br />